qonqio/bluesky.net/src/README.md

 ### **Prerequisites**
 - A valid BlueSky account.
-- Set the following environment variables for authentication:
+- Store your credentials either in Environment variables or Configuration:
   - `BLUESKY_HANDLE`: Your BlueSky account handle.
   - `BLUESKY_PASSWORD`: Your BlueSky account password.